-Kate Hance and Jessie Hutchison stopped at a Wells Fargo ATM to get cash because an ice cream shop couldn't take credit cards without a data connection.
+Kate Hance and Jessie Hutchison stopped at a Wells Fargo ATM to get cash because the local ice cream shop couldn't take credit cards.
 They left empty-handed because the outage also put cash machines out of service.

 "It's moderately annoying, but it's not going to ruin my day," Hutchison said.